Talent Acquisition + AI

 Earlier (2018-2021)

-I originally came from staffing—technical recruiting under MSP agreements, business development, and client management—where delivery commitments and SLAs weren't negotiable.
-That's where I learned how recruiting actually feels when you're responsible for both the numbers and the relationships.
+I came from staffing—technical recruiting under MSP agreements, business development, and client management—where delivery commitments and SLAs weren't negotiable.
+That's where I learned how recruiting feels when you're responsible for both the numbers and the relationships.

 Prompt Engineering